-Waterloo Wildlife Area webpage

 Waterloo Wildlife Area

+About Waterloo Wildlife Area

+This rugged, heavily forested wildlife area is located 10 miles west of Athens at the junction of OH-56 and OH-356.
 Although this is essentially a forested area, scattered small openings occur on the ridgetops.
 Larger reverting fields occur along Hewett Fork, which parallels the eastern edge of the wildlife area.
 Major forest types include oak-hickory on the ridgetops and slopes, with lesser amounts of beech-maple in ravine bottoms.
 Important forest subtypes include scarlet oak, chestnut oak, white oak-red oak-hickory, white oak, yellow poplar-white oak-red oak, maple, and sassafras-persimmon.

 From Waterloo Wildlife Area webpage